shubam3/CCI_TESTBED_DOCS_PUBLIC/source/sample_experiments/non-rt.rst

    - Push data through the A1 interface

 The Non-RT RIC is a key component of the O-RAN architecture, enabling AI/ML-based intelligence in the RAN.
 By deploying and experimenting with the Non-RT RIC and its communication with the Near-RT RIC, you can gain practical knowledge of O-RAN components and their interactions, and explore the potential of open, intelligent, and programmable RAN.

+For architectural details and integration, see the :ref:`Non-RT RIC Architecture <non_rt_ric_architecture>` in the Software Architecture section.

 References
 ----------